Beto Carrero: Comics

 In 1985, the As Aventuras de Beto Carrero comic book was published by Cluq Editorial, written by Gedeone Malagola and with art by Eugenio Colonnese.
 Although based on Bandeiras and Sertanejo periods, started in at the end of the 17th century.
 In the comics Beto did not use firearms, but instead his whip, to fight crime.

 In November 2006, JB World Entertainment SA, Carrero's illustration and animation studio, launched the comic book The Adventures of Betinho Carrero.
 The title is about a young fan of Beto Carrero who dresses like him.

 Death

-Beto Carrero died of endocarditis during surgery at 12:05 AM (02:05 GMT) on Friday, 1 February 2008.
+On 30 January 2008, Carrero was admitted to the Hospital Sírio-Libanês, in São Paulo, with a cardiac problem and died around two days later at 0:05 BRST.
+The official cause of death was endocarditis.
+He is survived by three sons.